Stress from Loss

 - No he's not dead

-- I can still do everything I used to do (often heart attack)
+- I can still do everything I used to do (often the attitude after a first heart attack)

 - Avoiding the subject